mmmedinamartin/applied-marketing-analytics/README.md

 ## Dataset
 Online Retail II — transaction-level data including invoice date, quantity, price, and country.
+Note: Dataset file is not included in the repo due to size.
+Download from Kaggle: Online Retail II.

 ## Objective
 Daily revenue fluctuates heavily.
 The goal is to: